-One crucial import/export sector in the Costa Rica/United States trade relationship is medical devices, accounting for $335.1 million on imports for 2021, while pharmaceuticals accounted for $47.5 million according to Ministry of Foreign Trade - COMEX.
+One crucial import/export sector in the Costa Rica/United States trade relationship is medical devices, accounting for $335.1 million on imports, while pharmaceuticals accounted for $47.5 million according to Ministry of Foreign Trade - COMEX.
 The medical device sector is a great opportunity for companies looking to export to Costa Rica, as there is a steadily growing demand for quality and reliable medical devices in the country.
 The level of demand for medical equipment in Costa Rica is expected to rise, as the public system, which represents 90% of the market, will continue replacing obsolete equipment in virtually all categories of products.
-Medical devices and equipment are also needed for R&D purposes, primarily with leading Costa Rican Universities.
+Medical devices and equipment are also needed for R&D purposes, primarily with leading Costa Rican Universities and foreign pharmaceutical and edical devices companies developing new products and performing clinical trials in the country.

 In addition, with a growing medical tourism sector, opportunities for medical device and supply companies are continuing to grow in the private healthcare sector.
-On average, Costa Rice receives approximately 70,000 medical tourists annually, seeking treatments for:
+On average, 13.4% of tourists coming to Costa Rica annually, come for a medical treatment like:

 - Orthopedics (hip, shoulder, and knee replacement)